Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/crud-operations-with-prisma-and-fastify.md

 }
 ```

-As you can see, it accepts two strings, the name, and the hobbies.
+As you can see, it accepts two strings, the name and the hobbies.
 The hobbies for the user will be a string delimited by a `;` sign.

 Let's say we push the following data: